 Serve immediately with plenty of butter, salt, and pepper.
 A spritz of lime juice or a sprinkle of chili powder can also be delicious.

 03 of 06

 Grilling adds a great charred edge to the sweetness of corn on the cob.
 You can grill corn in the husk—as long as you open it up first and pull out the corn silk—but you end up with something more like corn steamed inside the husk, which is also delicious.
-I prefer to shuck the corn, brush it with melted butter, and set it on a medium hot grill (you can hold your hand about an inch above the cooking grate for 3 to 4 seconds) until charred and tender, about 15 minutes.
+You also can shuck the corn, brush it with melted butter, and set it on a medium hot grill (you can hold your hand about an inch above the cooking grate for 3 to 4 seconds) until charred and tender, about 15 minutes.

-Once grilled, you can eat it plain, slathered with butter, spritzed with lime juice, or cut from then tossed into a spicy grilled corn salad.
+Once grilled, the corn can be eaten plain, slathered with butter, spritzed with lime juice, or cut from then tossed into a spicy grilled corn salad.

 05 of 06